 If the thought of knee surgery leads you to envision a lengthy open procedure with a high risk of infection and long recovery time, think again.
-Dr. Christopher Farrell is highly skilled in minimally invasive arthroscopic surgical techniques and provides exceptional care for his patients at Maryland Orthopedic Institute in Bethesda, Maryland.
+Dr. Christopher Farrell is highly skilled in minimally invasive arthroscopic surgical techniques and provides exceptional care for his patients in Silver Spring, Maryland.
 There’s no need to live with painful joints and limited mobility when arthroscopic surgery offers the chance to regain your strength and vitality.
 Schedule an appointment online or call the office to learn about the latest treatment options.

 Arthroscopy is the term used to describe a surgical procedure that allows access to your joints through tiny incisions.
 This innovative approach enables Dr. Farrell to see and repair damage to your knee, without the need for an invasive open surgical procedure.